A complete guide to special immigrant green cards and requirements.

 Each category has specific eligibility requirements and supporting documents.
 The list above represents the primary groups, though immigration attorneys can advise on less common subcategories that may apply to specific situations.

-Special immigrant religious workers represent the largest share of EB-4 applicants, making this subcategory worth examining in detail.
+Special immigrant religious workers represent the largest share of special immigrant applicants, making this subcategory worth examining in detail.
 The requirements are specific, and understanding them helps religious organizations and workers prepare compliant petitions.

 To qualify as a special immigrant religious worker, you must meet the following criteria: